ChiragVaghela10/automated_metal_scrap_classification/README.md

 (b) non-local denoising operation using OpenCV library (c) Contrast-Limited Adaptive Histogram Equalization (CLAHE) using OpenCV library

+The augmentation is performed on the train set before the start of each epoch during training to generate a new train set on each epoch.
+This resulted in diversified augmented dataset for the model to train upon.
 The operations are also performed in combination to generate more diversified copies of the original train set.
 The training of the YOLOv5 algorithm is performed on these augmented and enhanced datasets.